 Students who are using their Veterans Affairs education benefits for the first time must activate their benefits with the VA.
-For quickest processing, it is recommended that veterans and/or dependents apply using the VONAPP website at www.gibill.va.gov.
+For quickest processing, it is recommended that veterans and/or dependents apply using the VONAPP application at www.gibill.va.gov.
 Hard copies of VA education benefit applications may also be downloaded from this website.
 Note: According to the VA regional processing office, the processing of the hard copy application will delay the receipt of benefits by approximately two to three months.
 We strongly suggest utilization of the online application form.
-Computers are available for use in the Enrollment Services Center at each campus.
-Students may also pick up a VA Certification instruction sheet in the Enrollment Services Center.
+Computers are available for use in the Enrollment Services Center at each campus and the CF Patriot Center for Veterans at the Ocala Campus.
+Students may also pick up a VA Certification instruction sheet in the CF Patriot Center for Veterans.
 This document provides detailed step-by-step instructions for application and use of VA educational benefits.